 Given all of this, it’s likely that different lenders will quote you a different maximum borrowing power.
 This is also why you may find that different online calculators can give you different results.

-For example, let's say you're looking to buy a property and need a home loan of around $500,000 to purchase the property.
-If the lender approves this amount, you still need to ask yourself if you could comfortably afford the monthly home loan repayments (this would be $2,533 based on an example interest rate of 4.5% on a 30-year loan term with principal and interest repayments).
+As an example, let's say you're looking to buy a property and need a home loan of around $500,000 to purchase the property.
+If the lender approves this amount, you still need to ask yourself if you could comfortably afford the monthly home loan repayments (as a rough estimate, assume about $2,550 based on an example interest rate of 4.5% on a 30-year loan term with principal and interest repayments).

-Also consider how you would cope if interest rates were to increase to 6.5%.
-This would mean your repayments would increase from $2,533 to $3,160 a month.
+Also consider how you would cope if interest rates were to increase (say to 6.5%.
+This would mean your repayments would increase by over $600 a month.

 Have a think about your situation when working out how much you could borrow.
 You should be realistic about what you can afford today and in the coming years.